 BECOME PART OF THE IMPACT

-How did you hear about Impact Austin and why did you decide to join?
+Julie, how did you hear about Impact Austin and why did you decide to join?

-Tell us a bit about your family!
+Tell us about your family.

 What is the most important thing you have learned by being an Impact Austin member and what is your favorite thing you have done with the organization?

-What else should we know about you?
+What might we be surprised to learn about you?

 I have written and published two nonfiction books.
 One about a remote ranching valley in Southern Colorado where we lived for a while, and a humorous memoir-of-sorts about growing up in the Fifties.
 Both are on Amazon.